agi-brain/xuance/docs/source/documents/api/runners/runner_football.rst

 .. py:function::
   xuance.torch.runners.runner_football.Football_Runner.get_agent_num()

-  xxxxxx.
+  Return the number of agents and adversaries in the environment.

-  :return: xxxxxx.
+  :return: the number of agents and adversaries.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.torch.runners.runner_football.Football_Runner.get_battles_info()

-  xxxxxx.
+  Calculate and return information about the total number of battles in the environment and the number of battles won.

-  :return: xxxxxx.
+  :return: the formation about the total number of battles in the environment and the number of battles won.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.torch.runners.runner_football.Football_Runner.get_battles_result(last_battles_info)

-  xxxxxx.
+  Provide the win rate based on changes in the total number of battles and battles won between the last recorded point in time and the current state of the environment.

-  :param last_battles_info: xxxxxx.
+  :param last_battles_info: contain information about the battles at the last recorded point in time.
-  :type last_battles_info: xxxxxx
+  :type last_battles_info: tuple
-  :return: xxxxxx.
+  :return: the win rate in the environment.
-  :rtype: xxxxxx
+  :rtype: float

 .. py:function::
   xuance.torch.runners.runner_football.Football_Runner.run_episodes(test_mode)

-  xxxxxx.
+  Execute a series of episodes in the environment, either for training or testing purposes.

-  :param test_mode: xxxxxx.
+  :param test_mode: control the mode in which episodes are executed.
-  :type test_mode: xxxxxx
+  :type test_mode: bool
-  :return: xxxxxx.
+  :return: the average episode score achieved during the training or testing process.
-  :rtype: xxxxxx
+  :rtype: float

 .. py:function::
   xuance.torch.runners.runner_football.Football_Runner.test_episodes(test_T, n_test_runs)